-Activity Exempt Allowable Allowable

-with

-Mitigation

-Drainage ditches, roadside ditches and stormwater conveyances through buffers: New stormwater flows to existing drainage ditches, roadside ditches, and stormwater conveyances provided that flows do not alter or result in the need to alter the conveyance and are managed to minimize the sediment, nutrients and other pollution that conveyed.
+Activity Exempt Allowable Allowable with Mitigation Drainage of a pond in a natural drainage way provided that a new buffer that meets the requirements of this Section is established adjacent to the new channel х Drainage ditches, roadside ditches and stormwater conveyances through buffers: New stormwater flows to existing drainage ditches, roadside ditches, and stormwater conveyances provided that flows do not alter or result in the need to alter the conveyance and are managed to minimize the sediment, nutrients and other pollution that conveyed.
 Realignment of roadside drainage ditches retaining the design dimensions provided that no additional travel lanes are added and the minimum required roadway typical section is used based on traffic and safety considerations.
-New or altered drainage ditches, roadside ditches, roadside ditches and stormwater outfalls provided that a stormwater management facility is installed to manage water quality and quantity before the conveyance discharges through the buffer.
-New drainage ditches, roadside ditches X X

-and stormwater conveyances that do not provide a stormwater management facility due to topography constraints provided that other practicable BMPs have been employed. Х

-Ponds created by impounding streams and not used as stormwater BMPs: New ponds in Zone 2 only provided that the diffuse flow requirements in 15-270.4 X

-• All other new ponds X

-Scientific studies and stream gauging X
+New or altered drainage ditches, roadside ditches, roadside ditches and stormwater outfalls provided X And the second s ((1))))))))))))))))))))))))))))))))))) that a stormwater management facility is installed to manage water quality and quantity before the conveyance discharges through the buffer.
+New drainage ditches, roadside ditches and stormwater conveyances that do not provide a stormwater management facility due to topography constraints provided that other practicable BMPs have been employed. х Ponds created by impounding streams and not used as stormwater BMPs: New ponds in Zone 2 only provided that the diffuse flow requirements in 15-270.4 are established X All other new ponds Scientific studies and stream gauging X x A

-Activity Exempt Allowable Allowable with Mitigation Stormwater BMPs:Constructed wetlands in Zone 1, if not closer than 30' to surface waters x THERMON • Wet detention, bioretention, and constructed wetlands in Zone 2 if diffuse flow of discharge is provided into Zone 1 Х ~ • In stream management measures for impaired streams that require DWQ approval of a 401 Water Quality Certification.
-X Stream relocation 6 The alteration of location of the channel, including daylighting, of a stream so long as the newly created buffer area provides equal or better runoff treatment capabilities than the buffer in its original location, subject to State and Federal requirements X A A A A A A A A A A A A A A A A A A A Stream restoration X Stream bank stabilization using natural channel design practices presented in the document Stream Restoration: A Natural Channel Design Handbook.
+Activity Exempt Allowable Allowable with Mitigation Stormwater BMPs: • Constructed wetlands in Zone 1, if not closer than 30' to surface waters х • Wet detention, bioretention, and constructed wetlands in Zone 2 if diffuse flow of discharge is provided into Zone 1 X ÷. • In stream management measures for impaired streams that require DWQ approval of a 401 Water Quality Certification.
+X · · · · · · · · · · · · · · · · · · · Stream relocation 1 The alteration of location of the channel, including daylighting, of a stream so long as the newly created buffer area provides equal or better runoff treatment capabilities than the buffer in its original location, (()))))))))) A Constant of the second se 999 87 9 1 subject to State and Federal requirements all ^{alla} er Stream restoration X Stream bank stabilization using natural channel design practices presented in the document Stream Restoration.
+A Natural Channel Design Handbook.
 NC Stream Restoration Institute, 2003.
-X Stream bank stabilization using other practices, including atmoring of stream banks with rip rap or retaining walls x
+X Stream bank stabilization using other practices, including armoring of stream banks with rip rap or retaining walls x Temporary sediment and erosion control devices: In Zone 2, provided that the vegetation in Zone 1 is not compromised and that discharge is released as diffuse flow in accordance with Section 15-270.5 and erosion control for upland areas is x addressed to the maximum extent practical.
+In-stream temporary erosion and sediment control measures for work within a stream channel Water dependent structures x x